donei003/rshell/README.md

 Supports piping and input/output redirection (```|```, ```>```, ```>>```, ```<```)

-Supports the chaining of multiple commands using said connectors and piping
+Supports the chaining of multiple commands, pipes, and input/output redirections

 Supports the use of comments in the terminal